evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_580_4MATIC_SUV/_index.md

 The model has 4 USB-C connections as standard.
 As an option you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

 The Mercedes-EQ EQS 580 4MATIC SUV has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.